 Using healthcare data integration leads to many benefits.
 It helps systems work together better, and it makes patient data consistent.
 This can ultimately improve care, save money, and help in making smarter decisions.13

-Data Transformation and Cleansing
+Data Transformation and Validation

 In today’s changing healthcare field, turning and cleaning data is key.
 This step lets us use15 integrated data and find important insights.
 The data has to be thoroughly transformed and cleaned to be useful first.